vanvfields/Microsoft-365/Incident Response/ReadMe.md

 <b>3) Export-PrivilegedUserSignIn.ps1:</b> Use this script to investigate the sign-in activities from privileged user accounts.
 You must have the AzureADIncidentResponse module installed.

-<b>4) Export-PrivilegedUserActivities.ps1:</b> Use this script to investigate the Azure AD audit log for activities performed by privileged users.
+<b>4) Export-PrivilegedUserActions.ps1:</b> Use this script to investigate the Azure AD audit log for activities performed by privileged users.
 You must have the AzureADIncidentResponse module installed.

-<b>5) Export-UserSignInHistory.ps1:</b> Use this script to get available sign-in data for the specified username.
+<b>5) Export-SignInByUser.ps1:</b> Use this script to get available sign-in data for the specified username.
 You must have the AzureADIncidentResponse module installed.

-<b>6) Export-UserActivityHistory.ps1:</b> Use this script to get activities from the Unified audit log for the specified username.
-You must have the ExchangeOnlineManagement module.

-<b>7) Export-SignInByIpAddress.ps1:</b> Use this script to get available sign-in data for the specified IP address.
+<b>6) Export-SignInByIpAddress.ps1:</b> Use this script to get available sign-in data for the specified IP address.
 You must have the AzureADIncidentResponse module installed.

+<b>7) Export-ActivityByUser.ps1:</b> Use this script to get activities from the Unified audit log for the specified username.
+You must have the ExchangeOnlineManagement module installed.

+<b>8) Export-ActivityByIpAddress.ps1:</b> Use this script to get available sign-in data for the specified IP address.
+You must have the ExchangeOnlineManagement module installed.

-<b>8) Import-AzureADProtectionAlerts.ps1:</b> Use this script to import alert policies for additional Azure AD monitoring.
-You must have the ExchangeOnlineManagement module.
+<b>9) Import-AzureADProtectionAlerts.ps1:</b> Use this script to import alert policies for Azure AD monitoring.
+You must have the ExchangeOnlineManagement module installed.

-<b>9) Remediate-CompromisedUser.ps1:</b> Use this script to disable and revoke access, and reset a user's password (and optionally re-enable access).
+<b>10) Remediate-CompromisedUser.ps1:</b> Use this script to disable and revoke access, and reset a user's password (and optionally re-enable access).
 You must have the AzureAD module installed.